PandasThumb/pandasthumb.github.io/_posts/2023/2023-01-05-impressive-year-creationist-journal.md

 Lateral view of an ankle. <small>Baedr-9439, Creative Commons CC0 1.0 Universal Public Domain Dedication.</small></div></figcaption>
 </figure>

+<i>Nathan Lents is Professor of Biology at the John Jay College of Criminal Justice and author, most recently, of the book </i>Human Errors: A Panorama of Our Defects, from Broken Genes to Pointless Bones<i>, and many technical articles.
+He blogs at The Human Evolution Blog and Psychology Today.</i>

 A new article has been published in the illustrious journal <i>BIO-Complexity</i> [sic]:

 <blockquote>Burgess, S. (2022). <a href="https://bio-complexity.org/ojs/index.php/main/article/view/BIO-C.2022.3">Why the Ankle-Foot Complex Is a Masterpiece of Engineering and a Rebuttal of “Bad Design” Arguments</a>. <i>BIO-Complexity</i>, 2022.</blockquote>